Xaoc-xd/Dumpster-Fire/README.md

 * Auto Instant Cap - Automatically remove conditions to instantly cap points when near a point.
 * Instant Weapon Switch - Instantly switch weapons.
 * Instant Health Pack - Automatically remove conditions to instantly use a medpack/ammopack and not deplete it when near one.
+* Sticky Spam - Shoot all sticky bombs / Canonballs at the same time.

 ## Misc